CartoDB/analytics-toolbox-core/modules/transformations/redshift/doc/ST_CENTERMEAN.md

 **Description**

-Takes a Feature or FeatureCollection and returns the mean center.
+Takes a Feature or FeatureCollection as input and returns the mean center.

-* `geom`: `GEOMETRY` feature to be centered.
+* `geom`: `GEOMETRY` for which to compute the mean center.

 **Return type**